-Long-form consilience research.
+Long-form consilience research, published since April 2026.
 Each paper documents an independent convergence finding - the domains examined, the evidence weighed, the confidence assigned, and the conditions under which the finding would be revised.

 Pre-modern civilizations systematically observed natural phenomena that modern science has independently confirmed, often with greater temporal depth than any modern dataset.
 The consilience of ancient observation with modern validation reveals which traditional knowledge encodes real signal — and which does not.